Thunderbirds Are Go: Plot

-Mission complete, Penelope invites Scott and Virgil to join her at popular nightclub The Swinging Star.
+Mission complete, Penelope invites Scott and Virgil to join her at a popular nightclub called The Swinging Star.
 Returning to Tracy Island, Alan feels unappreciated when Jeff insists that he stay at base while the others spend the night partying.
 Asleep in bed, Alan has a surreal dream in which he and Penelope travel to another Swinging Star located in space.
 Appearing at the nightclub are Cliff Richard Jr and The Shadows, who perform a song called "Shooting Star" and an instrumental called "Lady Penelope".
-The dream ends when Alan falls out of The Swinging Star and back to Earth, waking to discover that he has merely fallen out of bed.
+The dream ends when Alan falls back to Earth, waking to discover that he has fallen out of bed.

-After a six-week flight, Zero-X reaches Mars on 22 July and all of the astronauts except Space Navigator Newman touch down on the planet in their lander, the Martian Excursion Vehicle (MEV).
-Investigating the surface, the men are puzzled to find strange, coil-like rock formations.
-Space Captain Martin destroys one of the structures with the MEV's gun and Dr Pierce prepares to go outside to collect samples.
-The other structures come to life, revealing themselves to be one-eyed rock snakes.
-The aliens bombard the MEV with fireballs from their mouths, forcing the astronauts to take off prematurely.
-Docking with Newman in orbit, they start back to Earth.
+After a six weeks in space, Zero-X reaches Mars on 22 July.
+While Navigator Newman remains in orbit, the rest of the crew detach their rover – the Martian Excursion Vehicle (MEV) – from the main body of the craft, and touch down on the planet's surface.
+They are puzzled to find the terrain dotted with coil-like rock formations.
+Captain Martin blows up one of them with the MEV's gun and Dr Pierce prepares to go outside to collect samples.
+The other formations come to life, revealing themselves to be one-eyed rock snakes.
+The aliens bombard the MEV with fireballs from their mouths, forcing the astronauts to abandon the excursion and re-enter orbit.
+They dock with Zero-X and start back to Earth.